 Hui were held around the motu and after much debate and discussion the Kaitiakitanga Framework emerged.
 In addition, sitting alongside the Framework will be resources and guidance including articles and practice examples.
 However we want to share the Framework while these are in development.

-Legislation now before the House is likely to make changes to the way competence is assessed at point of registration for New Zealand graduates.
 The Kaitiakitanga Framework will be of particular interest to education providers as they incorporate these concepts into their social work teaching programmes.
 It is also a useful resource to draw upon when considering your continuing professional development including to support self reflection.

 • Kaitiakitanga is the responsibility of the SWRB for safe stewardship, guardianship and protection